Skip to main content

 Characters do not just appear in a story.
 They react to problems, make choices, and respond to major events.
 Readers can learn a lot by noticing what a character says, does, and feels.

 These reactions often move the plot forward.
+They also help readers understand the character more deeply.

 Example If a girl loses her backpack and then asks for help, her response tells us about her character and the story problem.